 If you plan to put down new mulch, get rid of some of last year’s leftovers first.
 Decaying mulch is the perfect hiding place for creepy crawlies like earwigs, house centipedes and roaches.
 Putting down a fresh layer of mulch on top of the decaying matter makes it much more difficult to spot and treat a pest problem.

 If it’s food for your four-legged friends, it’s also food for visiting pests.
 If you’re going to have pests anywhere, it’s better for them to be outside rather than in your home.
 Store any animal food outside in an airtight container, as the well-sealed container should deter any unwanted creatures from stealing a meal from your darling pets.

 4. Check for exterior cracks

 Have you heard the saying that if a mouse’s head can fit through a hole, its body will too?
 Now imagine how tiny of a crack something like a cockroach or spider could wriggle its way into.
 Check for cracks along your home’s foundation, all points of entry (windows, doors, cellars, etc) and plumbing.
 If you find any, seal them up with caulk.
 This will not only deter pests, but it may also help with your electricity bill.
 Try to inspect your home during pest season as well as in the fall and winter.

 5. Schedule quarterly pest control from Palmetto Exterminators

 Every three months, the professional exterminators at Palmetto Exterminators will pay a visit to your home to monitor the exterior and use environmentally-friendly products to control pests if necessary.
-If you’d like to set up an appointment, contact Palmetto Exterminators.
+If you’d like to set up an appointment for general pest prevention or more specific services like installing a mosquito misting system, contact Palmetto Exterminators.